 I set off with from Land’s End with about 15kgs on my back but during the walk I reduced this to under 11kgs.
 I did this by posting home some clothes (due to the unseasonably warm weather) and by carrying less food.
 As I was passing shops, cafes and pubs nearly every day, I reduced the amount of food I carried to an absolute minimum and was really careful to work out exactly how much I needed to get to the next resupply point.
 This did catch me out a few times, though – because I was getting up so early I passed some before they were open.

 If I was planning to climb the 3 peaks again, I would start the walk a month or two later because I needed an ice axe and crampons to climb them safely.
 I was VERY lucky not to have had an accident.
 Another good reason to start later in warmer weather is so I could carry fewer clothes and a lighter sleeping bag.
 This could save about 2kgs.
-Starting later in the season would also be better for longer days, as I was often getting up later and stopping earlier than I wanted to due to loss of daylight.
+Starting later in the season would also be better for longer days, as I was often getting up later and stopping earlier than I wanted to due to lack of daylight.

 The down side to starting later would be walking through Scotland when the midgys are about (usually from about mid May to October).
 However, they aren’t too much of a problem if there’s wind, strong sunshine or rain.

-Initially I wasn’t resting enough or eating enough calories.
+Initially on the walk I wasn’t resting enough or eating enough calories.
 I would get to the afternoon with no energy and couldn’t focus properly.
 My food mainly came from small stores and I really struggled to find appropriate meals with a high enough calorie content.
 I just wasn’t eating enough or the right sorts of things.
 Due to the cold weather I wasn’t stopping and resting either, as I kept moving to stay warm.
 Once I figured this out, I started stopping for longer rests and eating good meals in cafes and pubs whenever possible.
 When I did this I found I could walk a lot further in the day and felt a lot better.

-I never thought about the whole 1200 mile walk as it was just too overwhelming.
+For most of the walk I never thought about the whole 1200 mile walk as it was just too overwhelming.
 Instead I focused on a day or two ahead at most.
 I found that I was better just walking until I was tired and then stopping.
 If I ever thought that I’ve got to walk 20 miles today, I stopped enjoying the walk and struggled to complete the distance.

 I am OK with my own company but rarely felt lonely anyway because I was meeting so many interesting people along the way.
 As I was walking on my own people seemed happy to stop me for a chat or engage me in conversation when I stopped at a pub or cafe.